EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

 #### Intro to the Prototype

-We'll have a lesson on this in the future, but I feel it's important to mention here.
+We'll go more in depth to this in the future, but I feel it's important to mention here.

 Assigning functions within a constructor function is actually bad form.
 While